-The first steps of the ZEB infrastructure expansion for Emeryville D2 and Oakland D4 kicked off during 2021 with Capital Projects.
-Once completed, Emeryville will have the capacity to charge up to 26 battery electric buses and Oakland will get new infrastructure to support an additional 25 buses.
+Capital Projects broke ground on the ZEB infrastructure for Emeryville.
+Once completed, Emeryville will have the capacity to charge up to 26 battery electric buses and Oakland will get new infrastructure to support an additional 25 battery electric buses.
 The charging infrastructure being built in Oakland will consider future expansion capacity for up to 50 battery electric buses.
+A contract was awarded to expand the hydrogen infrastructure at Oakland for up to 130 fuel cell buses.